Skip to content

 ProtectSystem=strict

-ReadWritePaths=/tmp /var/log/contextunity /opt/contextunity
+ReadWritePaths=/tmp /var/log/contextunity /opt/contextunity/core

 PrivateTmp=true

-Combined with systemd-creds, this ensures secrets are:
+Combined with systemd-creds, this guarantees that: